 The following is a list of top Android emulators with their popular features and links.
 The free open source options are listed first, followed by commercial apps that have been tested for reliability and how much they cost to use.
 Let’s start with Bluestacks.

 Are you looking to play your favorite Android games on a bigger screen?
-Here are the seven best emulators for Windows that can help you in 2022.
+Here are the seven best emulators for Windows that can help you in 2022 and 2023.

 - Phoenix OS.